dh1tw/remoteRotator/readme.md

 ## Dependencies

-remoteRotator does not have any external dependencies.
+remoteRotator only depends on a few go libraries which are needed at compile time.
+There are no runtime dependencies.

 ## Getting started